bborn/communityengine/README.markdown

 ======================

-To override the default configuration, create an `application.yml` file in `RAILS_ROOT/config`
+To override the default configuration, create an `application.yml` file in `Rails.root/config`

 The application configuration defined in this file overrides the one defined in `/community_engine/config/application.yml`

-This is where you can change commonly used configuration variables, like `AppConfig.community_name`, etc.
+This is where you can change commonly used configuration variables, like `configatron.community_name`, etc.

-This YAML file will get converted into an OpenStruct, giving you things like `AppConfig.community_name`, `AppConfig.support_email`, etc.
+This YAML file will get converted into an OpenStruct, giving you things like `configatron.community_name`, `configatron.support_email`, etc.

 Photo Uploading
 ---------------